glumb/loom.js/README.md

 ##Why loom
 * structure code in modules
 * require modules in *any order*
-* libs like that follow the AMD syntax like jQuery automatically register as a module
+* libs that follow the AMD syntax, like jQuery, automatically register as a module
 * modules only get called, if they are requested

 ##What loom.js is not